vk04190/RFS001/README.md

-# spyspread
+# RFS001-RTCS
-SPYSPREAD , A complete real time chat application with no log of data in any format
+RTCS- Real-Time Chat System , A complete real time chat application with no log of data in any format